Women in Opus Dei: Founder Josemaría Escrivá

-Women in the governance of Opus Dei

-Supporters also point out that women participate in the governance of Opus Dei—for example, the Central Advisory, which oversees the women's branch of Opus Dei, is made up entirely of women.
-Thus, John Allen reports that half of the leadership positions in Opus Dei are held by women, and they supervise men.

-Similar criticisms directed at Catholicism as a whole
+A former member, Isabel de Armas, wrote in her book Ser mujer en el Opus Dei [Being a Woman in Opus Dei] that Escriva was misogynist, and that the organization marginalized women members.

+Relationship with Catholic teachings

 Many of these criticisms are directed not just at Opus Dei, but at Catholicism as a whole.
 As in the rest of the Catholic Church, women may not join the priesthood or participate in the very highest levels of church governance.
 The Catholic prohibitions against abortion and birth control have also drawn criticism.
 While a minority of Roman Catholics have advocated for changing these stances, Opus Dei is generally seen as supportive of them.

-Traditionalist approach to women

 Many critics of such policies have therefore opposed Opus Dei, as in the case of one author who views Opus Dei "as one of the most reactionary organizations in the Roman Catholic Church today...for its devotion to promoting, as public policy, the Vatican's inflexibly traditionalist approach to women, and reproductive health."
 Those who approve of the Vatican's policies, meanwhile, applaud Opus Dei's stance on those issues.